02 Nov 5 Onboarding Strategies To Reduce Employee Turnover

 Throwing together a last-minute onboarding process or having nothing arranged for a new employee can make them feel unwelcome.
 Having aspects of onboarding such as login information, database access, technology setup and account access are good things, if applicable, to have ready before a new employee starts their onboarding.

-Make sure that your HR team is prepared for the new employee and ready to help them enroll in your employee benefits as well.
+Make sure that your HR team is ready for the new employee and anticipating helping them enroll in your employee benefits as well.
 Review the common and costly HR and Employee Benefits mistakes to avoid listed in this blog post here to get started.

 2. Build a Sense of Community.